ShadeReogen/PicoNtrol/README.md

 |Switch Pro|:soon:|:x:|
 |DualShock 4|:white_check_mark:|:x:|

-> **Note**: After Pairing the DualShock 4, it usually doesn't need to be paired again, unless paired with another device.
+> **Note**: After Pairing the DualShock 4, it usually doesn't need to be paired again, unless it has been paired with another device in the meantime.